-So a few broader tips.
-First ask yourself, is this program the right fit for my project?
+A few broader tips.
+First, ask yourself 'Is this program the right fit for my project?
 It's worth the time spent researching to make sure you're investing time in a program whose criteria and goals align with yours.
-Second, please read the instructions carefully.
-Third, leave yourself as much time as possible, and plan everything out in advance.
-Treating this like a project and meeting often to track progress will make for a smooth drafting process.
+Second, please read the instructions carefully!
+Third, leave yourself as much time as possible and plan everything out in advance.
+Treating this like a project and meeting often to track progress, will make for a smooth drafting process.
 Fourth, assemble a team of people with different expertise to draft different parts of the proposal.
-Also, our panelists really care that proposals asks for the amount needed to get the project done successfully.

-Don't just choose the lowest-cost vendor because it's the lowest cost.
-Select the vendor most qualified to do the work to the standards you establish and then justify your choice.
-If you need to include staffing for work directly connected to the project.
-Explain to the reviewers why that funding is necessary and how the work is outside the normal scope of work or current institutional capacity.
-Next reach out to staff.
+Also, our panelists really care that proposals ask for the amount needed to get the project done successfully.
+Don't just choose the lowest cost vendor because it's the lowest cost; select the vendor most qualified to do the work to the standards you've established and then justify your choice.
+If you need to include staffing for work directly connected to the project, explain to the reviewers why that funding is necessary and how the work is outside the normal scope of work or current institutional capacity.

+Next, reach out to staff.
 At CLIR, we're available to answer your specific questions over email at any time.

 Finally, propose a project you really believe in.
 Your commitment to and excitement about a project definitely come across in your application, and reviewers take note.

-So we're gonna get into questions.
-Now, if we run out of time, don't worry.
-We'll be sure to provide written answers and thorough ones in the Q&A document that will be posted alongside the recording.
-And please note that we'll be holding a full, hour-long session dedicated to Q&A on March 6.
-Applications are due April seventeenth.
+We're going to get into questions now.
+If we run out of time to answer all your questions today, we'll be sure to provide written answers in the Q&A doc that will be posted alongside the recording.
+And please note that we'll be holding a full, hour-long session dedicated to Q&A on February 26.